 Operation

-The restrictions will be in place at the following times on Monday-Friday during term time:
+The restrictions are in place at the following times on Monday-Friday during term time:

 Yes.
 The restrictions are only in place from Monday-Friday, so weekends are not affected.
 The restrictions will not be enforced on days when the school is closed, e.g., holiday periods, in-service days and any potential election days.

-Signs showing details of the restrictions will be located at all relevant boundaries of the zone.
+Signs showing details of the restrictions are located at all relevant boundaries of each zone.

 Yes.
 The existing restrictions remain unchanged and may still be subject to enforcement action from the Council if a contravention is observed.

-No. The roads will not be physically restricted as access will still be maintained for those who are exempt.
+No. The roads are not physically restricted as access will still be maintained for those who are exempt

 • Permit holders (including local residents and business owners)